 Turmeric, sometimes called Indian saffron or the golden spice, is a tall plant that grows in Asia and Central America.

 Turmeric comes from the turmeric plant and is used as a spice.
 It's a popular ingredient in Asian cuisine.
 Turmeric is most likely best known as the key spice in curry.
-It is commonly used to flavor or color curry powders, mustards, butters, and cheeses, and has a warm, bitter taste.
+It is commonly used to flavor or color curry powders, mustards, butter, and cheeses, and has a warm, bitter taste.

 Curcumin is a chemical contained in turmeric.
 Turmeric's curcumin and other chemicals can help to reduce swelling (inflammation).
 As a result, turmeric may be useful in the treatment of inflammatory conditions.